Aya Cash

 Aya Cash (born July 13, 1982) is an American actress.
-She is best known for starring as Gretchen Cutler in the FX/FXX dark comedy series You're the Worst (2014–2019), as Stormfront in the Amazon Prime Video superhero drama series The Boys (2020–2022), as Cheryl Peterson in the Fox sitcom Welcome to Flatch, and most recently as Anita in the HBO series The Franchise.
-She was nominated for the Critics' Choice Television Award for Best Actress in a Comedy Series and the TCA Award for Individual Achievement in Comedy for You're the Worst.
-Cash also appeared in numerous films, including The Oranges (2011), Sleepwalk with Me (2012), Begin Again (2013), The Wolf of Wall Street (2013), Mary Goes Round (2017), Game Over, Man!
+She is best known for starring as Gretchen Cutler in the FX/FXX dark comedy series You're the Worst (2014–2019), as Clara Vought (née Klara Risinger) / Liberty / Stormfront in the Amazon Prime Video superhero series The Boys.
+She made her Broadway debut in 2026 in Giant, for which she was nominated for the Tony Award for Best Featured Actress in a Play.

+Cash was nominated for the Critics' Choice Television Award for Best Actress in a Comedy Series and the TCA Award for Individual Achievement in Comedy for You're the Worst.
+Cash has also appeared in numerous films, including The Oranges (2011), Sleepwalk with Me (2012), Begin Again (2013), The Wolf of Wall Street (2013), Mary Goes Round (2017), Game Over, Man!
 (2018), and Scare Me (2020).

 Early life

 Cash was born in San Francisco, California, on July 13, 1982, to poet and novelist Kim Addonizio and Buddhist teacher Eugene Cash.
 On her mother's side, she is the granddaughter of tennis champion Pauline Betz and sports writer Bob Addie.
 Her father's family is Jewish, while her mother is Catholic.
 Cash has described herself as Jewish, and explained that their surname "was originally something like 'CH-irsch'."

 Cash is an alumna of the San Francisco School of the Arts.
 She graduated from the University of Minnesota in 2004 with a Bachelor of Fine Arts in Acting, in partnership with the Guthrie Theater Actor Training Program.
 She then moved to New York City, where she began her acting career.
 For years, she struggled financially and worked as a full-time waitress to make ends meet.